 We have studied all the nuances, having explored both climatic features and opportunities for a boring pastime.
 And came to quite unexpected conclusions!

 Weather in Cyprus in January

 From a local point of view, absolutely disgusting.
 Damp, dank, with a lot of rain and such cold that you don’t even want to stick your nose out into the street.

 But by the standards of (the majority) of European tourists, and American ones, for sure, too, the weather conditions in Cyprus in early January are very nice.
 After all, the air temperature during the day reluctantly crawls out of the corridor +17-21 °C (62.5-69.8 °F).
 And at night it tends to +15 (59 °F) more than to +10-12 °C (51-54.6 °F).

 It can rain quite heavily on 3-4 days a month.
 But almost never – without a break.
 One wet day – 4-5 sunny or slightly cloudy ones.

 You will agree to such weather if you go on vacation in the middle of winter and not to the tropics?!

-Moreover, given the duration of the trip (usually no more than 5-7 days), the chances of encountering bad weather are small.
-Cyprus is still a very sunny island.
+Moreover, given the duration of the trip (usually no more than 5-7 days), the chances of encountering bad weather in Cyprus in January and February are small – it’s still a very sunny island.
 And it does not particularly change habits even during the off-season.

 in January are strong – according to the Cypriots themselves.
 But German and British holiday-goers, willingly vacationing on the North Sea coast, are unlikely to complain.